Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

 Compute Driver Vertices
 -----------------------

 This operator is used to update the vertex positions of operators with vertices.
-For the moment, this operator is only used for STL meshes and to fill in the `vertices` field.
+For the moment, this operator is only used for RShape drivers and to fill in the `vertices` field.

 * Operator name: ``compute_driver_vertices``
 * Description: This operator calculates new vertex positions.